 Alice Boyd Burton – A native of Natchez, Mississippi, and graduate of Fisk University

-Over the past ninety years, 38 women have accepted the call to the leadership of Alpha Rho Omega Chapter.
+Over the past ninety-eight years, 42 women have accepted the call to the leadership of Alpha Rho Omega Chapter.
 They coordinated their efforts with those of our national leadership, and have reached out to the larger Detroit Community and established partnerships with multiple organizations in an effort to address the needs of our citizens and to channel the energy of our children into positive and productive areas.
-And as our reach has grown, our numbers have expanded and the breadth of our programs speaks to the history that started in the hearts of nine women 104 years ago.
+And as our reach has grown, our numbers have expanded and the breadth of our programs speaks to the history that started in the hearts of nine women 112 years ago.

-Today Alpha Rho Omega Chapter celebrates ninety-seven years of history; ninety-seven years of sisterhood.
+Today Alpha Rho Omega Chapter celebrates ninety-eight years of history; ninety-eight years of sisterhood.
 We take pride in the services and accomplishments, both individually and collectively, of Alpha Kappa Alpha women everywhere and remain committed to the history founded and nurtured in our hearts.
-It is this love that sustains us as a chapter and holds the promise that the next ninety-seven years will be filled with “greater tasks to begin."
+It is this love that sustains us as a chapter and holds the promise that the next ninety-eight years will be filled with “greater tasks to begin."

 ALPHA KAPPA ALPHA FOUNDATION OF DETROIT